NVIDIA-AI-IOT/clip-distillation/README.md

     --text_prompts data/text_prompts.txt
 ```

 ### Live demo with camera

-To run inference on a live camera feed and print results to terminal
+We can similarily perform inference on a live camera feed as follows:

 ```bash
 python3 demo_pytorch.py \